ntechdevelopers/ntech.readmedoc/docs/source/testing/test_scenarios_for_website_testing.rst

 11. Verify that the user can only be able to upload the allowed files only.
 For example doc, Docx or pdf, or image files like jpg, png, etc.
 12. Verify a proper error message should be shown in case the user tries to upload the file which is not allowed.
 File type not allowed.
 13. Verify an error message should be shown in case the user tries to upload files more than the allowed limit.
-14. Verify on uploading file loader should be shown.15.Verify there should be some indication on the upload file.
+14. Verify on uploading file loader should be shown.
+15. Verify there should be some indication on the upload file.
 16. Verify on upload a locked file password popup should be shown.
 17. Verify file should be uploaded if the user adds the correct password for the locked file.
 18. Verify a proper error message should be shown in case if password added for the protected or locked file is not correct.